Skip to main content

 What happens after the service?

-After the service we have coffee and tea together again.
+After the morning service we have coffee and tea together again.
 If you're new, this is a great chance for us to get to know one another!

 Parking